Home | Apple Pie Overnight Oats

 Best storage containers

-I will either make a large quadrupled batch to feed my family, and then use a pyrex storage container, or I’ll make individual servings and store it in a mason jar overnight.
+I will either make a large quadrupled batch to feed my family, and then use a Pyrex storage container, or I’ll make individual servings and store it in a mason jar overnight.

 Mason jars are great if you need to meal prep this and take it on the go.